USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Description
 -----------

-CDA should handle a concept of a "Composite Time Series".
-Whether a Time Series is considered composite will be determined by a specific element of the Time Series Identifier.
+CWMS-Data-API (CDA) should handle a concept of a "Composite Time Series".
+Whether a Time Series is considered composite will be determined by some means (see naming options below).
 Data Administrators will configure which Time Series, and the range there-in, are part of the composite time series.
-CDA will use this stored information to build the Time Series per the question.
+CDA will use this composite time series definition to build an expand Time Series per query for the range of time requested.

 Additional names not used
 -------------------------